 them.
 Those are often big selling points.

-Do all that you can to obtain history of the bike, service history especially.
+Do all that you can to obtain history of the bike, especially a full service history.
 Find out if the

-bike has been totaled & then repaired, which may be a bit difficult, as many titles do not
+bike has been totaled or salvaged & then repaired, which may be a bit difficult, as many titles do not

 show it, although some do.
-A totaled and then repaired bike should sell for much less
+A totaled or salvaged and then repaired bike should sell for less

-than the equivalent of not-totaled.
+than the equivalent of not-so.
 There can be some problems titling and certainly

-registering a 'totaled' bike in some States.
+registering a 'totaled' or 'salvaged' bike in some States.
 You may want to have a smart phone, etc., with you, to look up the vehicle by VIN number, on the internet, for any wrecks, or anything you can find out.
 Learn to do this ahead of seeing the vehicle.
 Be aware that the Title the seller gives you may well not be up-to-date, so be sure to see the Registration papers.
 Be further aware that the Title might still show up as Salvaged during YOUR DMV registration and titling process ...due diligence on your part may eliminate problems for you.
 How to obtain the information from the State that has issued the title that the Seller has, can be a problem.
 Just one method is to ask your favorite vehicle insurer to check for you, and, yes, they can.

 Be prepared to do all you can to keep the Seller happy with you & possibly your test ride.